tothbalazs0920/DataAnonymizationLibrary/README.md

 # Data Anonymization Library

-The library consists of implementations of some data anonymization algorithms in c#.
+The library consists of implementations of some data anonymization algorithms in c# using .NET 4.5.
+Each algorithm return a System.Data.DataTable with the anonymized data.

 Generalization based algorithms:
 - K-Mondrian